 For example, CGS-CIMB iTrade charges a custody fee of up to 0.25% annually.
 For foreign market trades, there’s also a S$2 fee per counter per month.

 Some brokerages also charge a platform fee for using their investment platform.
-For instance, moomoo waives off the platform fee for US stocks and ETFs in the first year, but charges US$0.99 for every order thereafter.
+For instance, moomoo charges a platform fee of US$0.99 per order for US stocks and ETFs.

 SEC fee and trading activity fee

 The SEC and trading activity fees are regulatory fees charged for the sale of US equities.
 They are auto-debited when you sell your shares.
 As with some of the fees, they vary from brokerage to brokerage.

 In the above example, moomoo charges SEC fees of US$0.0000229 of the transaction amount, at a minimum of US$0.01 per trade; and US$0.00013 per share with a minimum of US$0.01 per trade and a maximum of $6.49 per trade.

 As the name implies, inactivity fees are charged by some brokerage firms when you haven’t been active.
 For IG, if you haven’t been active in 24 months, you’ll be charged with a monthly inactivity fee of S$25 (inclusive of GST).
 However, an email will be sent to you before the fee is deducted.